tl;dr

 I have this cadence sensor.

-The sensor sends one data pulse every 0.76 seconds or so (and quite a lot get lost, so the average time between received packets about 0.9 seconds) I get the impression that I get more regular updates the higher the cadence, but it certainly doesn’t get below 0.7 seconds or so.
+The sensor I’m examining sends one data pulse every 0.76 seconds or so (and quite a lot get lost, so the average time between received packets about 0.9 seconds).

 The data itself is in the ‘Cycling Speed and Cadence (CSC) Profile’ format.
 An example of the raw data I get (in hex) is: “022d00c1b7” and the first byte (“02”) is a flags field.